 Delay Processing in Inbound Asynchronous Subscription Handlers

-When setting up routings for subscription handlers, you can define a “delay” of when the subscription handler will actually process.
+When setting up routings for subscription handlers, you can define a “delay” of when the subscription handler will process.
 There are various reasons why you would want to do this for which we will not go into.
-Here we will show the end result of the delay and what to expect in the integration broker.
+Here we will show the result of the delay and what to expect in the integration broker.
 I did not find this documented in PeopleBooks anywhere so hopefully someone finds it helpful.

 In the following example, we are pushing